Get notified of page updates

 Why is this study important?

-breast cancer patients are known to have unique care, treatment, symptom management, and emotional support needs. is an area of medicine focused on improving or preserving quality of life for people facing life-threatening illnesses such as cancer. specialists address a broad range of issues that can affect quality of life and wellbeing.
+Metastatic breast cancer patients are known to have unique care, treatment, symptom management, and emotional support needs. is an area of medicine focused on improving or preserving quality of life for people facing life-threatening illnesses such as cancer.
+Palliative care specialists address a broad range of issues that can affect quality of life and wellbeing.
 These include pain and symptom management, emotional distress, and advanced care planning, to name a few.
-This is the first study to evaluate a supportive care program for breast cancer patients.
+This is the first study to evaluate a supportive care program for metastatic breast cancer patients.

 Study findings:

-Data on 118 women with breast cancer were measured before and after the MBC-SEA program was started:
+Data on 118 women with metastatic breast cancer were measured before and after the MBC-SEA program was started:

 • Patients reported improvements in the following outcomes: